Think Cloudflare Always Speeds You Up? Not in India

 My next question was whether this issue was specific to Cloudflare free plan or if it also affected the paid plans?

-plan (priced at $20 mo when billed anually) and then waited for about an hour before repeating the test to see if I would observe a difference in behavior.
+I upgraded to the Pro plan ($20/mo when billed annually) and then waited for about an hour before repeating the test to see if I would observe a difference in behavior.

 I could now see the Cloudflare Cf-Ray